-I believe one of the things that continues to tear this country apart is the digital divide.
+I believe one thing that continues to tear this country apart is the digital divide.
 The digital divide is no longer just about who has access to the Internet and technology.
 More and more people are online and have a social media profile.
 According to Pew Research, 69% of US Adults use at least one social media site.

 Today the digital divide is different.
 How many of those adults understand how social media works, and more importantly how it can be gamed to create a false narrative?